Open-Network-Models-and-Interfaces-ONMI/onmi-iisomi-xhaul-uml-yang/03-WTP-PoC/code/README.md

 ./bin/karaf
 ```

 For installation and remote access of the persistent database ElasticSearch,
-please follow the instructions in [Persistent database](./apps/persistentDatabase#installation)
+please follow the instructions in [Install persistent database](./apps/persistentDatabase#installation)

 ### Step #3 Modify, build, install and start the PoC applications and OpenDaylight
 Karaf is not running for the next steps.
 In Karaf CLI shutdown and confirm (yes) if necessary.